 Our aim is to develop the full potential of each Pilgrim, whether that be academic, musical, sporting, artistic, dramatic, environmental, charitable and/or in some other field.

-We aim to encourage each boy to use his mind well, to make wise judgments, to appreciate beauty, to be creative, to value and develop his faith, to be able to appreciate and support the needs of others, to be able to discriminate between good and better, between right and wrong, to understand that with privilege (economic, intellectual, physical) comes the responsibility to be kind, and, collaborating with others, to contribute to the world he will inherit.
-On the day he puts on his leaver’s tie, courtesy, decency, honesty, curiosity, independence of mind, aptitude for hard work, eloquence and articulacy, a genuine and real love of learning, and propensity to happiness will characterise the successful Pilgrim.
+We aim to encourage each boy to use his mind well, to make wise judgements, to develop confidence tempered with humility, to appreciate beauty, to be creative, to value faith, to be able to appreciate the needs of others, to be able to discriminate between good and better, between right and wrong, to understand that with privilege (economic, educational, and access to resources) comes responsibility, to be kind and to be a good citizen of the world he will inherit.
+When the successful Pilgrim passes out of the School, they will be characterised by courtesy, decency, integrity, aptitude for hard work and a propensity for positivity and enthusiasm.

 Our aim is to develop the full potential of each Pilgrim, whether that be academic, musical, sporting, artistic, dramatic, environmental, charitable and/or in some other field.
 We help boys to find their passions through wide and varied experiences at the School and to help them nurture them.
 Using the full opportunities provided by our skilled and dedicated staff and excellent facilities, enriched by our ethos, history and setting, we seek to maximise the progress of all Pilgrims in all areas of the curriculum, co-curriculum and extra-curriculum, to produce the highest achievement, and to encourage the quest for, and enjoyment of, a life-long pursuit of excellence.